American Airlines upgrade strategy

 AA Upgrade Types at a Glance

-Each upgrade instrument has different eligibility, cost, and confirmation mechanics.
+Each upgrade type has different eligibility, cost, and confirmation mechanics.
 Understanding the differences is the foundation of any upgrade strategy.

-The most valuable upgrade instrument on AA.
-Awarded to Executive Platinum (4 per year) and Platinum Pro members (limited).
-SWUs work on any AA-operated flight in an eligible fare class and upgrade you to the next premium cabin.
+The most valuable upgrade certificate on AA.
+Earned as Loyalty Point Rewards selections from the 175,000 Loyalty Point milestone (up to four at 250,000).
+SWUs work on AA and British Airways flights in an eligible fare class and upgrade you to the next premium cabin.
 No cash co-pay.
 Valid on international routes where the value is highest.

 Detailed SWU guide